 This guide provides a comprehensive overview to the processes involved in specifying, assembling and installing an architectural roof truss.

-The figures contained within this section of the guide provide some detail to the internal loadings.
+The figures contained within this section provide some detail to the internal loadings.
 Truss members are colour coded to indicate the type of forces resulting in the members due to the weight of the roofing and ceiling.

 Contemporary timber construction practice dictates that architectural truss design should not carry the roof loading to the node but rather, the purlins and ceiling joists load the top chord directly.
 Consequently the top chords carry a bending load as well as the axial load.